Epiphany (holiday): Portugal

-Puerto Rico

-In Puerto Rico, Epiphany is an important festive holiday, and is commonly referred as Dia de Los Tres Reyes Magos, or Three Kings' Day.
-It is traditional for children to fill a box with fresh grass or hay and put it underneath their bed, for the Wise Men's horses.
-In Puerto Rico many artisans make commemorative historical figures of the Magi on horseback.
-The Three Wise Men of Puerto Rico, according to local tradition, arrive on horseback instead of camels as in other countries where the custom is also ingrained.
-The three kings will then take the grass to feed the horses and will leave gifts under the bed as a reward.
-These traditions are analogous to the customs of children leaving mince pies and sherry out for Father Christmas in Western Europe or leaving milk and cookies for Santa Claus in the United States.
-On the day before the feast (January 5), the "Rosario de Reyes" or "Promesa de Reyes" is celebrated with songs (aguinaldos) promised to be sung to the Kings, usually before a little table with figures of the Nativity and the Kings or with the Kings alone and their camels.
-This celebration is accompanied with a chicken soup, snacks, and drinks.

 Romania and Moldova

 In Romania and Moldova, Epiphany is called Boboteaza.
 In south-eastern Romania, following religious services, men participate in winter horse races.
 Before the race, the men line up with their horses before the priest, who will bless them by sprinkling them with green branches that have been dipped into Epiphany holy water.
 Sometimes people desire to have this blessing for themselves as well.
 Winning the Epiphany race is a great honor for both horse and rider, while the post-race celebrations, win or not, are highly festive.
 As in other Eastern Orthodox heritage countries, water rites play a special role on this day.
-A unique piece of Romanian folk wisdom holds that if a girl slips on ice–or, better yet, falls into water–on Epiphany, she will surely marry before the year is out.
+A unique piece of Romanian folk wisdom holds that if a girl slips on ice – or, better yet, falls into water – on Epiphany, she will surely marry before the year is out.

 In Transylvania (Erdély/Siebenbürgen), Lutheran and Reformed Christians of Hungarian and Saxon descent celebrate Epiphany with star singing and house blessing, as in Central Europe.
 The star singing custom had long ago spread throughout Romania and the Republic of Moldova.
 Here the star, called Steaua, today resembles a stained-glass lantern and features an Orthodox icon at its center, a tradition pointing to the blending of both East and West which characterizes the two nations on the river Prut.